 How Much Does the Average Person Make in Yemen?

-You make about $111 per month on average in Yemen after taxes.
-That low wage, driven by conflict and weak labor markets, limits consumption, stresses social services, and demands targeted international and domestic policy interventions to restore livelihoods.
+The average monthly wage in Yemen after taxes is about $111.
+That low figure, driven by ongoing conflict and weak labor markets, limits household consumption, strains social services, and calls for targeted international and domestic policy action to restore livelihoods.
+According to the World Bank Yemen overview, the country faces one of the most severe economic crises in the region.

 How Much Is Rent in Yemen per Month?

-Rent in Yemen runs about $233/month for a 1‑bedroom city‑center apartment and roughly $152/month outside center; in Sanaa prices are higher, utilities average $38.2, and larger units substantially raise monthly housing costs.
+Rent in Yemen runs about $233 per month for a one-bedroom city-center apartment and roughly $152 outside the center.
+In Sanaa, prices are higher.
+Utilities average $38.20 monthly, and larger apartments raise total housing costs significantly.

 Is Yemen Friendly to the US?

-No, Yemen isn’t broadly friendly to the US; you’ll find mixed public sentiment and strained official relations due to conflict, but humanitarian cooperation and some pro-American attitudes persist amid significant security and diplomatic challenges.
+Yemen is not broadly friendly to the US.
+Public sentiment is mixed and official relations are strained due to the ongoing conflict.
+That said, humanitarian cooperation continues and some pro-American attitudes persist, even amid significant security and diplomatic challenges.

 What Is the Minimum Wage in Yemen in USD?